- Media category

 Back in the desert Gormley positioned a concrete body housing.
 It was designed to exactly house his own body within its cubic form.
 The figure has a powerful presence in the land even though there is no one to see it.
 The station manager tells me he has seen it from the air but not visited the site.
 What Gormley anticipates is that creatures of the desert, spiders, crickets and lizards will have reanimated the hollow form.
 He has made a number of these architectural suits since then, some of them designed to precisely fit the individual measurements of members of a community.
 With this and other works like it Gormley has shifted from the singularity of the artist's figure to a position that bears witness to a collective body.

 When camping out in the desert one comes across places that feel comfortable and welcoming.
 This is not to do with any known human history and only in part due to topographical and climatic features.
 An outcrop of rock can have caves on either side and they may be completely different in atmosphere.
 One side may even be rather terrifying with an atmosphere of foreboding while a few meters away an overhang beckons you inside and provides comfort for the nights sleep.
 The extraordinary thing about the 'good' cave is that it always has evidence of multiple occupations thousands of years of cricket and bat droppings, kangaroo and other marsupial traces that are completely missing from the 'bad' cave.
 The Chinese have codified something of this in Feng Shui but all sentient beings seem to have intuitive responses to particular spaces.
-I suppose the success of Gormley's 'A room for the great Australian desert' might be measured by the number of insects that have chosen to animate its interior.
+I suppose the success of Gormley's 'Room for the great Australian desert' might be measured by the number of insects that have chosen to animate its interior.

 There is a collaborative aspect to many of Gormley's later works that extends the incorporation of site into an engagement with living culture.
 Since 1989 he has sought opportunities to work with communities and to make his art about the communal body rather than the unique and isolated body of the artist.
-In 'A field for the Art Gallery of New South Wales' the one thousand plus small figures were made by local students, multiple hands performing simple actions to form the likeness of a body but equally making a trace of their own hands.
+In 'Field for the Art Gallery of New South Wales' the one thousand plus small figures were made by local students, multiple hands performing simple actions to form the likeness of a body but equally making a trace of their own hands.

-George Alexander, Look, 'Antony Gormley's vision: the body as a place of memory and transformation' by George Alexander, pg.16, Look Apr 2006, Apr 2006, 16 (colour illus.).
+George Alexander, Look, 'Antony Gormley's vision: the body as a place of memory and transformation', pg.16, Sydney, Apr 2006, 16 (colour illus.).

-'Sumptuous commodities' by John McDonald, pg.93, The Sydney Morning Herald 18 Nov 1989, 18 Nov 1989, 93 (illus.).
+John McDonald, The Sydney Morning Herald, 'Sumptuous commodities', pg.93, Sydney, 18 Nov 1989, 93 (illus.).